iamdcj/react-ssr-edf/README.md

-# GEA
+# DCJ Reacr SSR

-SSR React application serving GEA's Customer Experience Platform.
+SSR React application boilerplate, largely based on a projet build for DTUS, but updated and refactored to be used on a DTUK project

 ## Application overview